Ciara Griffin

-Ciara Griffin (born 10 January 1994) is an Irish rugby union player from Ballymacelligott, Co Kerry.
+Ciara Griffin (born 10 January 1994) is an Irish rugby union player from Ballymacelligott, County Kerry.
 She plays flanker for UL Bohemians and Munster and has captained Ireland since 2018, including the 2021 Women's Six Nations Championship.
 She works as a primary school teacher.

 Club career

 Griffin's father Denis is a stalwart of Castleisland Rugby Club and, at her behest, set up its first girls' team when she was 14.
 She moved to Tralee RFC for senior competition and joined All Ireland League club UL Bohemians at the start of the 2016/17 when she helped the Limerick side lift the Women's AIL for the first time since 2013, defeating holders Old Belvedere in the final.

 She first played for Munster at Under-18 level and made her provincial senior debut in 2012.

 International career

 Griffin had an inauspicious start to her senior international career.
 She unsuccessfully trialled twice for Ireland before getting called up to the national squad in 2015.
 She then broke her leg in her first Irish training camp.
 During her recovery she used a skateboard and yoga balls to support her injured leg during her rehabilitation work in the gym.
 She was back training with Ireland within two months.

 She made her Irish senior debut, as a replacement, against Wales in the 2016 Women's Six Nations Championship and was part of the Irish squad for the 2017 Women's Rugby World Cup.